Windows Shares (SMB)

 TrueNAS must be joined to Active Directory or have at least one local SMB user before creating an SMB share.
 When creating an SMB user, ensure that Samba Authentication is enabled.
 You cannot access SMB shares using the root user, TrueNAS built-in user accounts, or those without Samba Authentication selected.

-To add users or edit users, go to Credentials > Users to add or edit the SMB share user(s).
-Click Add to create a new or as many new user accounts as needed.
-If joined to Active Directory, Active Directory can create the TrueNAS accounts.
+To add or edit users, go to Credentials > Users, then add or edit an existing user to create the SMB share user(s).
+Click Add to create a new user or as many new user accounts as needed.
+Joining TrueNAS to Active Directory creates the user accounts.

-Enter the values in each required field, verify Samba Authentication is selected, then click Save.
+Enter the values in each required field, verify SMB User is selected, then click Save.
 For more information on the fields and adding users, see Creating User Accounts.

 By default, all new users are members of a built-in group called builtin_users.
 You can use a group to grant access to all users on the server or add more groups to fine-tune permissions for large numbers of users.

 Why not just allow anonymous access to the share?
-Anonymous or guest access to the share is possible, but it is a security vulnerability and not recommended for Enterprise or systems with more than one SMB share administrator account.
-Using a guest account also increases the likelihood of unauthorized users gaining access to your data.
-Major SMB client vendors are deprecating it, partly because signing and encryption are impossible for guest sessions.
+Anonymous or guest access to the share is possible, but allowing guest access can create a security vulnerability, so it is not recommended for Enterprise customers or systems with more than one SMB share administrator account.
+Using a guest account increases the likelihood of unauthorized users gaining access to your data in the SMB share.
+Major SMB client vendors are deprecating guest users, partly because signing and encryption are impossible for guest sessions.

 What about LDAP users?